cds-snc/notification-admin/README.md

 `workon notifications-admin`

-9. Decrypt our existing set of environment variables

-`aws kms decrypt --ciphertext-blob fileb://.env.enc.aws --output text --query Plaintext --region us-east-1 | base64 --decode > .env`

-A sane set of defaults exists in `.env.example`
+9. Find the appropriate env variables and copy them into the .env file.
+A sane set of defaults exists in `.env.example` in the root folder or you can use the ones in the LastPass folder.
+If using from lastPass and running the API locally, change API_HOST_NAME to point to your local machine

 10. Install all dependencies